Knowledge Hub

 What is a controller-to-processor agreement?

-Often, data controllers will share personal data with third-party data processors who act on their behalf by processing the personal data owned by the data controller.
+Often, data controllers share personal data with third-party data processors who act on their behalf, processing the personal data owned by the data controller.
 A controller-to-processor agreement is a contract entered into between a data controller and a data processor in these circumstances.

 What is a data controller?

-A data controller is a natural or legal person, public authority, agency, or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
+A data controller is a natural or legal person, public authority, agency, or other body that, alone or jointly with others, determines the purposes and means of processing personal data.

 Essentially, a controller is a person or organisation that decides how and why to collect and use personal data and controls how personal data is used.